michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0120.md

 ### Definition
 - v: shed tears because of sadness, rage, or pain
 ### Family
-weep: weeped, weeper, weeping, weeps, wept+;weeper: weepers;weeping: weepingly, weepings
+- weep: weeped, weeper, weeping, weeps, wept+
+- weeper: weepers
+- weeping: weepingly, weepings
 ### Examples
 - During one meeting with the team’s trainers, he wept and begged for help.
 - Clark tried to look defiant, but her lip twitched, and she began to quietly weep.